ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/arduino-pico/raspberrypi_pico.md

 The last step to connecting the PIR sensor is to connect the middle data pin to pin #34 on your Pico.
 This is a GPIO pin that you can use to either read or write data.

 Note that this is GPIO #28, even though it's physical pin #34.
-Physical pin number and GPIO numbers don't match up.
+Physical pin number and GPIO numbers are not the same.

 ### Step 5: Buzzer ground

 ![Buzzer ground](_images/piezo_1.png)

-Next it's time to connect the buzzer.
+Next, it's time to connect the buzzer.
 Start by connecting the buzzer's ground pin to pin #23 on your Pico.
-This is another ground voltage pin that is build into your board.
+This is another ground pin that is build into your board.

 ### Step 6: Buzzer input